How I Proposed – A Guide to Asking

 1. Why now?

 What’s truly motivating this moment?
-Clarity, love, frustration, timing, or longing?
+Love, frustration, impatience, or something else?

-2. What does commitment mean to me right now?
+2. What does commitment mean to you right now?

-3. How do I want to feel in this moment and how do I want my partner to feel?
+3. How do you want to feel in the moment and how do I want your partner to feel?

 This centers the experience in connection, not performance.

-4. What stories about love, gender, or worth am I carrying?
+4. What stories about love, gender, or self-worth are you carrying?

 Notice what expectations you might be ready to release, and what values you want to lead with instead.

-5. If they say no (or not yet), what truth will I still stand by?
+5. If they say no (or not yet), what will you tell yourself?

 Your courage isn’t defined by the outcome, it’s revealed in your willingness to ask.

-6. How can we co-create what commitment looks like, instead of inheriting a script?
+6. How can you both co-create what commitment looks like, instead of inheriting a script?

 This question matters for everyone: men, women, queer, nonbinary, anyone who wants to love more consciously.

-7. How do I want this decision to reflect who we are, not what’s expected of us?
+7. How do you want this decision to reflect who you both are, not what’s expected of you?

 That’s the heart of authenticity: shaping life in your image, not in tradition’s shadow.

-If you’re in a “what if?” moment—in love, leadership, or life—but not sure where to start, Authenticity Coaching can help.
-Book a free discovery call and start shaping your next milestone around who you actually are.
-It’s time to say yes to yourself!
+If you’re in a ‘what if?' moment in love, leadership, or life but you’re not sure where to start, book a free discovery call and let’s talk.
+No more waiting.
+It’s time to say yes to yourself.

 Next